sagemath/sagewiki_to_gh-2022-10-10/Python3-user.md

 <class 'range'>
 }}}

-The iterator `xrange` is no longer valid in Python 3.
+The iterator `xrange` is no longer valid in Python 3 simply use `range` instead.